The History of Artificial Intelligence: Evolution of Intelligent Machines

 The AI Renaissance: Deep Learning and Big Data

-The turn of the millennium marked a resurgence of interest in AI, fueled by advancements in computing power and the availability of vast amounts of data.
-Deep learning, a subfield of machine learning, gained prominence with the development of neural networks capable of learning hierarchical representations.
-These neural networks, also known as deep neural networks, revolutionized the field of AI by enabling breakthroughs in image recognition, natural language processing, and speech synthesis.
+The early 2000s saw a resurgence in AI interest, driven by advancements in computing power and data availability.
+Deep learning, a subfield of machine learning, emerged with neural networks learning hierarchical representations.
+These neural networks led to breakthroughs in image recognition, natural language processing, and speech synthesis.

 Deep Learning